leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_flux.md

 * How do you passing data from this screen to other screen?
 In **IOS native/Android native**, you are easy to pass object between **ViewController/Activity** but in React Native we have to use **Flux** to pass data (state) between screens.

+### Flux vs Redux
+*  Redux does not have a dispatcher.It relies on pure functions called reducers.
+It does not need a dispatcher.
+Each actions are handled by one or more reducers to update the single store.
+Since data is immutable, reducers returns a new updated state that updates the store